 Rachel and her attorney file a Pitchess motion to see if there is any information in Officer Matthews' file that would support her argument.
 The judge grants the motion and then reviews Officer Matthews' file at an in camera hearing.

 The judge does find that Officer Matthews was investigated for lying in a police report—but that occurred almost 10 years ago.
 The judge also finds that Officer Matthews cheated on a test in police academy more than 20 years ago.

 The judge does not turn over information on the investigation to Rachel and her lawyer because it occurred more than 5 years ago.
 He also does not provide them with information about Officer Matthews' cheating, since he deems that information too remote to be relevant to Rachel's defense.

-Neither your criminal defense lawyer nor the prosecutor attends the Pitchess motion hearing.
+Neither your criminal defense lawyer nor the prosecutor attends the Pitchess motion "in camera" hearing.
 The only people who typically attend are

 - the officer whose records are being sought, and